citusdata/citus_docs/develop/reference_ddl.rst

 .. code-block:: postgres

-  -- assumining store_id is the distribution column
+  -- assuming store_id is the distribution column
   -- for products, and that it has type integer

   ALTER TABLE products